itzvinoth/csv2table/README.md

 # csv2table (Not finished)

-Command-line utility written in golang ([python](https://github.com/vividvilla/csvtotable/)) to convert CSV files to searchable and sortable HTML table.
+Command-line utility to convert CSV files to searchable and sortable HTML table.
 Supports large datasets and horizontal scrolling for large number of columns.
+This is just the copycat of ([csvtotable](https://github.com/vividvilla/csvtotable/)) utility written in python.
+Only for learning purpose &mdash; doing this utility library in golang.

 ## Run command
 `csv2table -csv=example.csv --serve`